Olinda Oil Museum Trail

 - Best season: All year (Trail is open daily 9am-4pm; museum is open from 10am-2pm Wednesday and noon to 4pm Sunday)

-- More information: Trip descriptions here and here; Everytrail report here; Yelp page here; Video of the waterfall here
+- More information: Trip description here; Yelp page here

-> Text and photography copyright 2014 by David W. Lockeretz, all rights reserved.
+Text and photography copyright 2014 by David W. Lockeretz, all rights reserved.
 Information and opinions provided are kept current to the best of the author’s ability.
 All readers hike at their own risk, and should be aware of the possible dangers of hiking, walking and other outdoor activities.
 By reading this, you agree not to hold the author or publisher of the content on this web site responsible for any injuries or inconveniences that may result from hiking on this trail.
 Check the informational links provided for up to date trail condition information.